blasty/JiaTansSSHAgent/README.md

 ## Usage

-- Generate your own ed448 private key: `openssl genpkey -algorithm ED448 -outform PEM -out privkey.pem`
+- Generate your own ed448 private key
+  - `openssl genpkey -algorithm ED448 -outform PEM -out privkey.pem`
-- Patch your liblzma.so with the ed448 pubkey: `python3 scripts/patch_liblzma.py privkey.pem liblzma.so liblzma_patched.so`
+- Patch your liblzma.so with the ed448 pubkey
+  - `python3 scripts/patch_liblzma.py privkey.pem liblzma.so liblzma_patched.so`
 - Patch your SSH client to skip verification of the certificate:
   - Look for this section in openssh's `sshkey.c` and commment it out:
   ```c